Calverley Close: Revitalising your neighbourhood

 I have a gas cooker.
 Will you give me extra money to replace it with an electric cooker?

-You will be issued a disturbance payment when you move into your new home, this can be used to cover costs you may have because of the move and will cover items such as a replacement cooker.
+You will be issued a disturbance payment when you move into your new home, this can be used to cover costs you may have because of the move.
+For those that have a gas cooker, we will gift you a new electric cooker.
+This will be installed before you move into your new home.

 We were told that you will be providing white goods, is this still the case?